-During the year ended March 31, 2019, the Foundation received \$259,924 in endowment income from and transferred \$61,594 for investing to the University of Florida Foundation.
-Additionally, the Foundation has an agreement with the University of Florida whereby the University pays for certain salary and benefits for personnel that support Foundation Youth Programs.
-During the year ended March 31, 2019, the Foundation paid \$416,747 to the University for salary and benefits reported in the statement of revenues, expenses and changes in net position.
+During the year ended March 31, 2021, the Foundation received \$212,407 in endowment income from and transferred \$0 for investing to the University of Florida Foundation.
+Additionally, the Foundation has an agreement with the University whereby the Foundation pays for certain salary and benefits for personnel that support University Youth Programs.
+During the year ended March 31, 2021, the Foundation paid \$293,750 to the University for salary and benefits reported in the statement of revenues, expenses and changes in net position.
+Due to the impacts of the COVID-19 pandemic during the year ended March 31, 2021, the University funded approximately \$237,000 of salary expenses.

-During the year ended March 31, 2018, the Foundation received \$211,053 in endowment income from and transferred \$11,240 for investing to the University of Florida Foundation.
-Additionally, the Foundation has an agreement with the University of Florida whereby the University pays for certain salary and benefits for personnel that support Foundation Youth Programs.
-During the year ended March 31, 2018, the Foundation paid \$446,819 to the University for salary and benefits reported in the statement of revenues, expenses and changes in net position.
-The University paid \$19,000 to the Foundation for employee travel reported as other income in the statement of revenues, expenses and changes in net position.
+During the year ended March 31, 2020, the Foundation received \$186,420 in endowment income from and transferred \$0 for investing to the University of Florida Foundation.
+Additionally, the Foundation has an agreement with the University whereby the Foundation pays for certain salary and benefits for personnel that support University Youth Programs.
+During the year ended March 31, 2020, the Foundation paid \$511,870 to the University for salary and benefits reported in the statement of revenues, expenses and changes in net position.

-(7) Subsequent Events:
+(7) Risks and Uncertainties: